Tim DiBisceglie: America

 On March 21, 2017, DiBisceglie signed a two-year professional soccer contract to play center back for the Philadelphia Atoms of the American Soccer League.
 DiBisceglie debuted on April 9, 2017, when he started and played the full ASL match vs Mass United FC.

 On June 10, 2017, DiBisceglie was awarded Veritas Man of the Match for his efforts v SGFC Maryland.

 On September 23, 2017, the Philadelphia Atoms set a team record with six goals in a single match in a 6–1 win over AFC Lancaster.
 The old team record was set when the Atoms defeated the Washington Diplomats 5–1 in the NASL on May 4, 1974.
 DiBisceglie's opened his professional account with the first professional goal of his career.
 This goal doubled as Philadelphia's record-breaking sixth goal in the 63rd minute of the match.
 Earlier in that same match, he also notched his first professional assist on the Atoms' opening goal in the 5th minute.

 On October 12, 2017, DiBisceglie was elevated to player/Assistant Coach for Philadelphia by the Atoms' General Manager, Ike Onyeador.

 On November 4, 2017, Philadelphia concluded their inaugural season in Boston where DiBisceglie set the team record with 1,440 minutes played for the Atoms.
 Team owner, Matt Driver, suspended operations of the Philadelphia Atoms in late 2018 due to financial difficulties.
 Driver subsequently folded the ASL in 2019, making DiBisceglie a free-agent.

 Personal life

 DiBisceglie was born in Denville, New Jersey to Kathy and Bruce DiBisceglie.
 His maternal grandfather, Joseph is of Irish descent, while his paternal grandfather, Domdi, is Italian.
-The rest of his paternal ancestry is Austrian and Costa Rican (aka: "Austarican") and his remaining maternal ancestry is Swiss, German and French.
+The rest of his paternal ancestry is Austrian and Costa Rican (also known as "Austarian") and his remaining maternal ancestry is Swiss, German and French.
 He was raised in Mine Hill Township, New Jersey with his elder sister, Elizabeth.
 His father, mother and sister are all former soccer players.
 He is cousin to New York Giants Super Bowl XXI offensive lineman Brad Benson.